chriszapp/data-squad-32_EDA/report.md

 This was the biggest step in cleaning the dataset.
 After this, I looked at the other columns to ensure that all values were sensible.
 In particular, **responses to "Gender" were standardised, unreasonable "Age" values were excluded, and some of the NaN values in "self_employed" and "work_interfere" were filled**, according to the data provided by related columns.

-### Analysis
-### Characterisation of differences in approach and perception of mental health issues according to gender
+### Analysis: Characterisation of differences in approach and perception of mental health issues according to gender

 The first observation made was that **there were approximately four times as many men as women who responded the survey**.
 In order to have comparable quantities between genders, relative frequencies were used instead of absolute ones.
 The third gender category, "others" (including transgender, non-binary and unknown genders) was too small to be useable for this type of analysis (only 16 in a sample size of 1259).
 These 16 rows were dropped from the set.